 - Avoid impropriety – always disclose potential conflicts of interest.
 The American Society of Clinical Oncology (ASCO) includes this important point in their guidance.
 Influencers in social media can hold powerful sway and clinicians have a responsibility to use this influence responsibly and manage any potential conflicts.

 - Maintain a professional boundary between you and your patient.
 It is not unusual for patients to be interested in their doctor’s social network.
-While most people do not restrict their Twitter followers (and therefore all tweets must uphold professional standards), it is reasonable to politely decline a friend request on Facebook by stating that you keep your personal and professional social networks separate.
+While most people do not restrict their Twitter and instagram followers for public profiles (and therefore all tweets must uphold professional standards), it is reasonable to politely decline a friend request on Facebook by stating that you keep your personal and professional social networks separate.
 The BMA guidance specifically advises against patients and doctors becoming friends on Facebook and advises that they politely refuse giving the reasons why.

 - Do not post content in anger and always be respectful.
 It is considered inappropriate to post personal or derogatory comments about patients OR colleagues in public.
 Defamation law could apply to any comment made in the public domain.